Five9DeveloperProgram/PSFive9Admin/README.md

 [![PS Gallery](https://img.shields.io/badge/install-PS%20Gallery-blue.svg)](https://www.powershellgallery.com/packages/PSFive9Admin/)
-&nbsp;

  # PSFive9Admin
-Powershell functions for working with the Five9 Admin Web Service API &nbsp;
+Powershell functions for working with the Five9 Admin Web Service API.

-&nbsp;
+This is a fork of the original project created by [sqone2](https://github.com/sqone2), licensed under the MIT License.
+This fork is maintained by Five9.
 #

 ### Getting Started